 - “Eliminator” was chosen by Rolling Stone as one of the top 500 albums in history.
 But Linden has no platinum records on his wall.
 Before Linden Hudson takes his last breath, he wants one of those trophies hanging in his room (some day, presented by proper authority).
 That wish (or any other wish) is NOT directed at ZZ Top or the great and mighty Mr Billy F Gibbons.
 Linden wants nothing from those guys, especially not from Billy G. Any so-called Gibbons offers would only be an insult and no more insults are needed (or bullshit).
 No hollow offers should ever be made by a cartoon character to someone who just needs to get on down the road and find peace.
 FROM THE BOOK: “SHARP DRESSED MEN-ZZ TOP” BY DAVID BLAYNEY: “Eliminator did more than eliminate the competition and dropkick anybody else who got in the way.
 Billy Gibbons was finally able to achieve his ultimate dream”.

-- This web posting is the result of Linden’s constructive anger (it’s also “cause and effect”, maybe even Karma, a ghost coming back).
+- This web posting is the result of Linden’s constructive anger.
+It’s also “cause and effect”, maybe even Karma (a ghost coming back).
+It’s like when you dig a hole and the walls cave-in.
+It’s an aftermath and it’s inevitable.
 Linden finally got mad enough to tell this story (to the world, until he dies).
 It’s Linden claiming his rightful credit.
-Linden is not, by nature, an aggressive fellow.
-But, he’s definitely been radicalized as a result of being treated like a complete piece garbage.
-If Linden succeeds in getting his story to the public, it would be too late for it to do him any good financially, he’s knows that.
-But, he’s decided one thing: you can either be afraid, or you can stand up for yourself and say something.
+He’s not, by nature, an aggressive fellow, but, he’s definitely been radicalized as a result of being treated like a complete piece garbage.
+If Linden succeeds, to any degree, in getting his story to the public it would be too late for it to do him any good financially, he knows that.
+But, he’s decided one thing: you can either be afraid and stay out of the way, or you can stand up for yourself and say something, get in the way, get in someone’s face.
+The big boys don’t like it when you get in their face because they believe they’re better.
 In the end, Linden will look back and be proud that he tried to set the record straight.

 FROM THE BOOK: “SHARP DRESSED MEN — ZZ TOP” BY DAVID BLAYNEY: (page 227): The song “Legs”, Linden Hudson introduced the pumping synthesizer effect. (end quote) An interesting note: “Legs” was chosen by the Rock N Roll Hall Of Fame to be one of the top 500 songs that shaped rock n roll.
 Of course, again, there’s no mention of Linden’s name with regard to this honor.
 Thanks again Billy.
 The little people don’t need recognition.
 Right Billy?